dymmond/monkay/docs/tutorial.md

 #### Using settings

-Settings can be an initialized pydantic settings variable or a class.
+Settings pointed at via the string can be an initialized settings variable or a class.
 When pointing to a class the class is automatically called without arguments.

 Let's do the configuration like Django via environment variable: